tellor-io/autoTasks/README.md

 # AutoTasks

 ## Overview
-This project uses OpenZeppelin autotasks and sentinels to send a message everytime someone calls the ```submitValue``` function on the TellorFlex contract.
+This project uses OpenZeppelin autotasks and sentinels to mimic a price feed but on Discord.
+The sentinel sends a Discord message everytime someone calls the ```submitValue``` function on the TellorFlex contract, and the message data is defined by the autotask.

 ### Accessing function arguments